-Mesa Verde Country was the home of ancestral Puebloans (Anasazi) from A.D.
+Mesa Verde Country was the home of the Anasazi people from A.D.
 1 to A.D.
 1300.
 Tour this unique area of protected parkland and archaeological sites to get a perspective of what life was like for this group of people.
-For more information on locations, events, and services, visit: http://www.swcolo.org/tourism/archaeology.html
+For more information on locations, events, and services, visit http://www.swcolo.org/tourism/archaeology.html.

-The Children's Museum of Denver Denver is an interactive museum for children ages newborn to 8.
+The Children's Museum of Denver is an interactive museum geared toward children under 8 years old.
 There are exhibits and special events year-round.
-For more information, call: (303) 433-7444, or visit: http://www.mychildsmuseum.org.
+For more information, call: (303) 433-7444, or visit http://www.mychildsmuseum.org.

-Hovenweep National Monument Hovenweep National Monument consists of six prehistoric villages, built between A.D.
-1200 and 1300 by ancestral Publeoans (Anasazi).
+Hovenweep National Monument consists of six prehistoric villages, built between A.D.
+1200 and 1300 by the Anasazi.
 Each village site can be accessed by the Hovenweep trail system.
-Hovenweep has a Junior Ranger Program for children ages 6 to 12.
-For more information, visit: http://www.nps.gov/hove/index.htm.
+Hovenweep also has a Junior Ranger Program for children ages 6 to 12.
+For more information, visit http://www.nps.gov/hove/index.htm.

 The History Colorado Center recently opened in Denver, replacing the Colorado History Museum.
-The center has interactive exhibits on Colorado history.
-Beginning in August 2012, the center will offer field trips and school programs.
-To learn about their current exhibits, visit: http://www.historycoloradocenter.org/index.php or call: (303) 447-8679.
+The center has interactive exhibits on Colorado history and organizes field trips and school programs.
+To learn about their current exhibits, go to http://www.historycoloradocenter.org/index.php or call: (303) 447-8679.